Mortumm/mortumm.github.io/about.md

 ---
 layout: page
 title: About
-nav_header: true #If you want the page to be displayed on the nav menu on top of the site, leave "true" here.
-If not, you can leave it blank
+nav_header: true
 permalink: /about/
 ---

 ## In short

 This my very own small corner in the web.
 An engineer to be, hardware enthusiast at heart.
+A problem solver with perseverance.
+A minimalist.

 Current focus is on server infrastructure and cloud solutions.
-Some software development too.
+Some software development too in C# and Rust.

 ## CV

 Past work and projects with their respective descriptions in short.

 ### Work

-- **Public Library** - Service and security management
+- **Public Library**

+  Service and security management: Managing a small team (+10), system administrator, helpdesk enthusiast, networker.
+A very, and I mean very versatile and sometimes challenging environment.

+- **Security**

-- **Security** - Part of my studies and practical field work
+  Part of my studies and practical field work: Hospital security, event security and patrol.
+A great learning experience on human character and behavioural mechanisms.

-- **ISP** - Network and telecommunications specialist
+- **ISP**

+  Network and telecommunications specialist: Responsible for customer problem solving remotely, identify common bottle necks in processes, specialist for backbone network issues.

 ### Projects

 - **International Software Development Project**

-  Centria UAS & h_da produced a prototype for the automotive industry
+  Centria UAS & h_da produced a prototype for the automotive industry.

 - **KokkoLAB**

-  Hacklab for elementary and high schoolers
+  Hacklab for elementary and high schoolers: Scratch programming, 3D modeling and Arduino & electronics.

 ## Contact

 You can reach me on X or Discord by the handle @mortumm

-Or you can write me a nice letter to the following address:
+Or you can write me a nice letter to the following address: me@thisverydomain

-me ( a ) mortumm dot dev

 [GitHub](https://github.com/Mortumm)